INSPIRE-MIF/helpdesk-validator/release strategy/README.md

   * [v2020.3 - 18/09/2020](#v20203---18-09-2020)
   * [v2021.0 - 20/01/2021](#v20210---20-01-2021)
 - [Release Delivery](#release-delivery)

+# Introduction
+This document includes ... it is useful for ...

 # Release Planning Summary
 The core of the release planning strategy is the annual major release.
 This is the release that encompasses the rules that will be applied in the end-of-year reporting.
 To give tool developers and INSPIRE implementers sufficient time to adjust, this release will be made with significant lead time to the monitoring period.